User management functionality is configured in the

 If you are using

 client-truststore.jksof the WSO2 product.
-See the topic on configuring keystores for information on how to add certificates to the trust-store.
+For information on how to add certificates to the truststore and how keystores are configured and used in a system, see Using Asymmetric Encryption.

 Obtain a user who has permission to read all users/attributes and perform searches on the user store from your LDAP/Active Directory administrator.
 For example, if the privileged user is AdminLDAP and the password is 2010#Avrudu, update the following sections of the user store configuration as shown below.
 Note that this user does NOT have to be the system administrator that you define here.